MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

   - ai-seo-date:06/19/2024
 ---

-# Install Microsoft 365 Copilot for Sales in Outlook
+# Install Sales app in Outlook

-As an administrator, you can install Copilot for Sales as an integrated app from Microsoft 365 admin center.
+As an administrator, you can install Sales app as an integrated app from Microsoft 365 admin center.
 The app is installed in Fixed mode by default.
 In a Fixed deployment, users receive the app automatically and can't remove it.
 You can also manage the app's configuration, add and remove users, and view its usage in the Microsoft 365 admin center.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/).
 1. In the left pane, select **Settings** > **Integrated apps**.